genropy/genropy_saved/docs/genro/widgets/form/combobox.rst

 Fill combobox through a Bag
 ===========================

-	You can add values to combobox using a Bag; ??? link to :doc:`/datacontroller/data`
+	You can add values to combobox using a Bag.
+Postponing all info of a Bag on the relative page of documentation (you can find it here: :doc:`/bag/introduction`)

+	link to :doc:`/datacontroller/data`

 	Example::